Here’s why the CS Lewis Space Trilogy is an important choice for homeschool high schoolers.

 In CS Lewis’ mind people (including teens) need to learn to:

-- Learn to recognize and stand up to modernistic philosophies that are destructive
+- realize and stand up to modernistic philosophies that are destructive

-- Learn to stand up to people who are destructive
+- stand up to people who are destructive

-- Learn to think imaginatively in understanding problems and creating solutions
+- think imaginatively in understanding problems and creating solutions

 While C. S. Lewis did not write the Space Trilogy specifically for teens, he did cover all these bases.

 The Space Trilogy tells the story of Elwin Ransom, a respected Cambridge University professor of philology (the study of languages), who goes for a walk one day and ends up on Mars.
-He’s on Mars not by his own will but because he was kidnapped and smuggled there!
+He is on Mars not by his own will but because he was kidnapped and smuggled there!